vdthakur/Hadoop-and-Spark/README.md

 e.
 Rental Duration Statistics:
 Group by rental duration and rating, compute statistics (min, max, avg, count), and sort by rental duration (descending) and rating.

-Submission:

-	•	Python scripts for all queries.
-	•	Output of the scripts.

-This markdown format is suitable for a project README or homework assignment instructions.